Last updated on December 25, 2021

 Regulating an antique watch means making it run slightly faster (F/A) or slower (S/R), by making a small change in the effective length of the balance hairspring.
 The shorter the effective length, the quicker the balance completes its swing and so the watch runs faster.
 If the effective length is increased, the opposite occurs.
 In antique watches, this is achieved by moving the regulator lever.
 Typically, each move along the scale will make the watch run faster or slower by approximately 5 seconds.
 The regulator lever can be moved using a finger, a toothpick or a match stick.
 I am not aware of any specific tools for this purpose.

 An antique pocket watch that doesn’t have a regulator is considered to be a “free sprung” movement.
 This type of watch would need a specialist watchmaker to adjust the watch based on position and temperature.
-At this point in time, all of my antique watches include a regulator lever, but I have not had the need to use it.
+At this point in time, all of my antique watches include a regulator lever.
+However, I have not had the need to use it.

 Regulation of antique watches